Cross-country running is a sport in which individuals/teams run races on open-air courses over natural terrain.

 How much running will you actually do?

-Every day will be a different type of run.
-This will include hills or overpasses, long runs up to 5 miles, interval or speed endurance, tune-up or medium runs up to 3 miles, and short recovering runs.
-I guarantee that you will become a strong runner and a strong person.
+Each practice will be a different type of run.
+This will include hills, long runs up to 5 miles, interval or speed endurance, tune-up or medium runs up to 3 miles, and short recovery runs.
 Races are 1.4 to 3.1 miles.

 Who is the coach?